-Review of BMP: A wide variety of audiences was reached through this BMP and educated about the highpriority stormwater issues.
-Due to COVID 19 restrictions, some events were cancelled and some opportunities to engage with the community were limited.
+Review of BMP: A wide variety of audiences was reached through this BMP and educated about the high-priority stormwater issues.
+Due to ongoing COVID 19 concerns and staff shortages, some events were cancelled and some opportunities to engage with the community were limited.
+Staff met with several smaller groups throughout the year to promote stormwater messaging.

 Program Plan Revisions: Program Plan revisions were not necessary.
+To increase our ability to educate our community, we will begin creating educational written messages in Spanish and Arabic.